-Hugh is a Research Ecologist in the Terrestrial Ecology team working primarily on urban birds and long term agri-environment scheme research projects.
-In addition Hugh also works with the Survey and Monitoring teams as the Coordinator for Project Owl and is the National Organiser for all associated surveys.
+Hugh is a Research Ecologist in the Terrestrial Ecology team working primarily on urban birds and demographic data.
+In addition, Hugh also acted as the Coordinator for BTO Project Owl and as the National Organiser for all associated surveys.

 PhD “Unintended Consequences: How Human Intervention Affects the Ecology of Urban Birds”, People and Wildlife Research Group, University of Reading 2014-2017.